-The Group determines its operating segments based on the regional reports reviewed by the chief operating decision-maker that are used to make strategic decisions.
+The Group determines its operating segments based on the regional reports reviewed by the chief operating decision maker which is the board of directors that are used to make strategic decisions.
 The Group principally operates in one business segment, which is the design, manufacturing and trading of electronics and PC parts and accessories.
 The following summary describes the operation of the Group's reportable segments: